GEROMAX/redmine_subtask_list_accordion/README.md

 * Add accordion feature to subtask-list.
 * Add function 'Expand this tree', 'Collapse this tree' and 'Expand next level all' to context-menu.
 * Add preferences of expand tree at first time.
+* Add plugin setting for server/client processing mode switch. (server mode default)
+Server mode is faster than client mode, but server mode is tradeoff other subtask's plugin. (for exsample 'subtask_list_columns' plugin)

 ## Compatibility